Faith

 It is written: "early-in-the-morning (while) returning to the city, He-was-hungry.
 And having-seen one fig-tree near the road, He-went to it and found nothing on it except leaves only" (Matthew 21:18-19).

-Jesus would have demonstrated how the spiritual gift of faith can be exercised, in order for such a situation to be addressed:
+Jesus would have demonstrated the spiritual gift of faith:

 It is then written: "And HE-SAYS (TO) IT, “MAY FRUIT NO LONGER COME FROM YOU, to the age”.
 AND THE FIG-TREE WAS-DRIED-UP AT-ONCE."
 (Matthew 21:19).